airwallex/airwallex-payment-android/README.md

 ```

 ## Getting Start
-[Quick start and guides](GUIDE.md) for integrating Airwallex Android SDK in your Android app.
+[Quick start and guides](GUIDE.md) and [SDK reference](https://airwallex.github.io/airwallex-payment-android/) for integrating Airwallex Android SDK in your Android app.

 ## Feedback
 We appreciate the time you take to try out our sample code and welcome your feedback.
 Here are a few ways to get in touch: